 You can also use the Screener present in Simply Wall Street to screen for Undervalued Stocks.
-To use the Screener in Simply Wall Street, just click on Screener option from the Top Menu Bar.
+To use the Screener in Simply Wall Street, just click on the Screener option from the Top Menu Bar.

 After you have landed on the Screener page.
 Click on the “Add” button on the “FILTER BY MARKET” section, and search for “India” or “NSEI”.
 Because we only want to screen stocks traded in the Indian Stock Market.